Geosynchronous/P7-Neighborhood-Map/README.md

 - If Round River finds this APP useful, I may try to pursue a fudning grant from **Google** to pursue further development
 - Currently the decades of resources from Round River and the comprehensive functionality of Google Maps resources provides an enourmous about usefulness
 - This APP could be very useful in the classrooms and homes on all continents, and for all age groups
+- This Earth is a beautiful place, and if this App can help us humans find a sustainable way to live on this planet, then any effort here will be well worth it... hallelujah!!!